 The problem is, that scammers are becoming more and more crafty in the way they operate, and it’s becoming more and more difficult to know what is a scam and what is a legitimate job opening.

-It also appears that more and more often, the scammers are targeting job seekers from overseas, such as hopeful immigrants or contractors, where they use the lure of huge salaries, work permits and paid travel as ways of enticing the job seeker to part with their money.
+It also appears that more and more often, the scammers are targeting job seekers from overseas, such as hopeful immigrants or contractors, where they use the lure of huge salaries, work permits and paid travel in first world countries, as ways of enticing the job seeker to part with their money.

 So how do you recognize a job scam, and what signs should you look out for?

-- Never part with your money.
-The golden rule is, any job offer that requires that you pay a fee in advance, is probably a scam.
+If they ask for money, you are being scammed.
+Never part with your money.
+The golden rule is any job offer that requires that you pay a fee in advance, is probably a scam.
 Most reputable companies will absorb these costs themselves.
 Another warning sign, is if the recruiter offers to train you for the job, in return for money.
 NEVER pay money across ever.
 No legitimate company or recruiter will ask for money upfront.
 Not for anything.

-- Work from home.
+Be careful of work from home offers.
 If this appears in the job title, the chances are very real that it is a scam.
 The chances of making money in your pajamas may sound enticing, and the idea of making a lot of money whilst being able to work from home is just too good to pass for many gullible job seekers, and because of this, it is a favorite with scammers.
 Unsuspecting job seekers have been falling for this type of scam for years now.